SQL Server Batch or Task Scheduling

 Configuring SQL Server for Fibers

 The server configuration option lightweight pooling controls whether an instance of SQL Server uses Windows threads or fibers.
 The default for this option is 0.
 This indicates that the instance of SQL Server schedules a Windows thread per worker thread, up to the value set in the max worker threads option.
 If lightweight pooling is set to 1, SQL Server uses fibers instead of Windows threads.
 This is referred to as running in fiber mode.
 In fiber mode, an instance of SQL Server allocates one Windows thread per SQL scheduler and then allocates one fiber per worker thread, up to the value set in the max worker threads option.
 An instance of SQL Server uses the same algorithms to schedule and synchronize tasks when it is using either Windows threads or fibers.
 SQL Server Express does not support fibers.
 For more information, see Using the lightweight pooling Option.
+We do not recommend that you use fiber mode scheduling for routine operation.
+This is because it can decrease performance by inhibiting the regular benefits of context switching, and because some components of SQL Server cannot function correctly in fiber mode.
+For more information, see lightweight pooling.

 How Batch or Task Scheduling Works